zzh8829/yolov3-tf2/README.md

 according to your need by setting `--yolo_iou_threshold` and `--yolo_score_threshold` flags

+### Maximum number of boxes

+By default there can be maximum 100 bounding boxes per image, if for some reason you would like to have more boxes you can use the `--yolo_max_boxes` flag.

 ### NAN Loss / Training Failed / Doesn't Converge

 Many people including me have succeeded in training, so the code definitely works